Weather in Indonesia in August

 Humidity levels are also relatively low, and the climate can be quite comfortable.
 This is the best weather you could ask for for outdoor activities such as hiking, beach outings, and sightseeing.

-August falls within Indonesia's high tourism season, drawing crowds due to the combination of perfect weather and international holiday periods.
+August falls within Indonesia's high tourism season, drawing crowds due to the combination of perfect weather and international vacation periods.
 You can expect popular attractions to be bustling, with accommodations and flight prices reflecting the heightened demand.

 However, the vibrant atmosphere, numerous festivals, and cultural events might be worth putting up with the crowds for.